econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

  <img src="assets/sparrow117.png">
 </p>

-A window will pop up and from the `Mix to wallet` drop-down menu, select the COLDCARD Watch-Only wallet that you imported.
-Then you can set the minimum number of mixes you want each UTXO to achieve before being deposited to your COLDCARD.
+A window will pop up and from the `Mix to wallet` drop-down menu, select the COLDCARD or Passport Watch-Only wallet that you imported.
+Then you can set the minimum number of mixes you want each UTXO to achieve before being deposited to your hardware wallet.
 Keep in mind, each UTXO will have a 25% chance of being mixed again even after it hits this number.
 You can leave `Index range` on the default `Full` setting to use both even and odd indexed addresses.
 Then click on <kbd>Restart Whirlpool</kbd>.

 <p align="center">
  <img src="assets/sparrow118.png">
 </p>

-Then you will notice that the button at the bottom has changed to display the wallet you have selected for the automatic deposits.
+Then you will notice that the button at the bottom has changed to display the watch-only wallet you have selected for the automatic deposits.

 <p align="center">
  <img src="assets/sparrow119.png">
 </p>

-Now you can just leave your UTXOs to re-mix and as they achieve enough mixes they will be automatically deposited to your COLDCARD.
-Next, you'll see how to spend from your COLDCARD using Sparrow Wallet and keeping your COLDCARD fully air-gapped.
+Now you can just leave your UTXOs to re-mix and as they achieve enough mixes they will be automatically deposited to your hardware wallet.
+Next, you'll see how to spend from your COLDCARD or Passport using Sparrow Wallet and keeping your hardware wallet fully air-gapped.

 ## Signing with the COLDCARD
 When you are ready to sign a transaction to spend bitcoin, it is necessary to create a PSBT in order to maintain the air-gapped benefit.
 You can deposit bitcoin with your COLDCARD disconnected but to spend bitcoin, the COLDCARD needs to sign the transaction.
 Sparrow Wallet is used to build the transaction based on your available Unspent Transaction Outputs (UTXOs) and the information you enter when constructing the transaction.
 The PSBT details are passed between Sparrow Wallet and the COLDCARD using the microSD card.